freliberty/guzzle-oauth2-plugin/README.md

 - Supports refresh tokens (stores them and uses them to get new access tokens).
 - Handles token expiration (acquires new tokens and retries failed requests).

+This version is linked to doctrine/cache library, it's now possible to cache token in a doctrine cache instance, just choose your backend

 ## Running the tests

 First make sure you have all the dependencies in place by running `composer install --prefer-dist`, then simply run `./bin/phpunit`.